BourgondAries/Backup/readme.md

 Perform cleaning without uploading with `./backush --clean`

+If any clean script fails, the upload will not commence.

 ## Contaminating ##

 After `./backush --pull` downloads, it calls `contamine` recursively.
 Usage: decrypt files, extract files, create temporaries.